luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022/README.md

 Verify the Publish folder

+**IMPORTANT NOTE**: navigate **inside the Publish folder and select all the files with Ctrl+A**, then click on your mouse right button and create the ZIP file with Winrar or WinZip

 ![image](https://github.com/user-attachments/assets/de636ffa-c5bb-4703-813e-28f4fb214ef8)

 Create the ZIP file with Winrar

-**IMPORTANT NOTE**: navigate inside the Publish folder and select all the files with Ctrl+A, then click on your mouse right button and create the ZIP file with Winrar or WinZip

 ![image](https://github.com/user-attachments/assets/b1b56266-3b61-44f4-be29-e2bfa161ce9f)